-- In a large bowl add chopped tomatoes, lemon juice, balsamic vinegar, fresh basil and salt and pepper.
+- In a large bowl, add the chopped tomatoes, lemon juice, balsamic vinegar, fresh basil, salt, and pepper.
 Mix well.

-- Plate your ciabatta on a large platter.
+- Place the ciabatta on a large platter.
 Top with the tomatoes.
-Add a small spoonful of tapenade over the tomatoes.
+Add a small spoonful of olive tapenade on top.

 - Serve immediately.

 Nutrition information is automatically calculated, so should only be used as an approximation.